Modesto Uber and Lyft Accident Lawyer

 A detailed analysis of Uber accident policies and other information and medical records is frequently necessary when handling injury claims.
-By investigating and collecting the evidence to prove a claim against the at-fault party, a skilled Modesto Uber accident lawyer can obtain enough information and facts to support a strong compensation case.
+By investigating and collecting the evidence to prove a claim against the at-fault party, a skilled Uber accident lawyer from Modesto can obtain enough information and facts to support a strong compensation case.
 Some of how we investigate a case to provide the evidence include:

 - The report filed by the responding police is examined to ensure its accuracy.

 - Traffic surveillance cameras are checked to find out if the collision was captured on film, in which case it can be subpoenaed as support for the client’s claim.

 - Any witnesses to the collision are interviewed for statements that corroborate how the accident occurred.

 - The insurance policies of the driver and rideshare company are carefully examined so that all possible avenues for the client to recover damages are included in the claim.